BitcoinCash1/Useful-Links/README.md

 # Useful websites & resources

-See below a list of useful websites and other resources related to Bitcoin Cash.
+See below a list of useful websites, software and other resources related to Bitcoin Cash.

 ## General websites